wneessen/go-mail/README.md

 A huge thank you also goes to [Maria Letta](https://github.com/MariaLetta) for designing our super cool go-mail logo!

 ## Sponsors
-We sincerely thank all our amazing sponsors for their generous support, without whom this project would not have achieved such development and success as it has today.
-Your contributions do not go unnoticed!
+We sincerely thank our amazing sponsors for their generous support!
+Your contributions do not go unnoticed and helps keeping up the project!

 * [kolaente](https://github.com/kolaente)